LowTension/carliv_image_kitchen/README.md

 Please respect my work and if you use it don't forget to hit the THANKS button in my thread or to make a donation to buy me a coffee.
 And if you take it and share it on other sites, or integrate it in other tools, give proper credits for my work.

-I built from source every working module, and the archiving part (gzip, xz, bzip2 + cygwin dependencies are from the latest cygwin release).
+I built from source every working module, but the archiving part (gzip, xz, bzip2, lz4, cpio + cygwin dependencies are from the latest cygwin release).
 <pre>
 ##############################################################################
 #                                CREDITS                                     #
-#  * michfood from xda.developers for the initial ideea;                     #
+#  * michfood from xda.developers for the initial starting ideea;            #
 #  * osm0sis from xda.developers for his Android Image Kitchen, which gave   #
-#  me some ideeas;                                                           #
+#  me some hints;                                                            #
 #  * Android Open Source Project and Omnirom for the initial source code     #
 #  of binaries;                                                              #
 #  * Dennis Bareis (dennisbareis.com) for the CTEXT DOS coloring tool;       #
-#  * Yann Collet (https://github.com/Cyan4973/lz4) for the lz4 source code;  #
 ##############################################################################
 </pre>